 Comedonal acne refers to comedones—perhaps you’ve heard of them.
 That’s because, as board-certified dermatologist Dr. Claire Chang points out, in dermatology, doctors more often label these skin-colored bumps—which are a form of non-inflammatory acne—as comedones, not subclinical acne.

 Due to the misnomer, folks often think that subclinical acne actually refers to deeper, cystic bumps that lie under the skin.
-In reality, it’s just a technical term for comedones.
+In reality, it’s just another term for comedones.
 Now that that’s cleared up, let’s chat about what causes subclinical acne in the first place.

 Causes and Prevention of Subclinical Acne

 Subclinical acne is caused by many of the same triggers as other forms of acne.
 They are as follows: